cairis-platform/cairis/index.md

     <ul class="features">
       <li class="icon fa-paper-plane-o">
         <h3>What does CAIRIS do that other tools do not?</h3>
         <p>Some tools focus on the specification of requirements.
-Others focus on modelling requirements together with related concepts.
+Others focus on modelling threats.
 Still, others are centred around managing UX data.
 CAIRIS is the only tool that does all of this (and more).
 CAIRIS is also the only security design tool that supports the notion of environments, making it possible to model contexts of use.</p>
       </li>